RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 qiime tools export --input-path DADA2_out/V6V8-table-dada2.qza --output-path BIOM
 ```

-Export the BIOM ASV count file as a tab-delimited text file, that can be viewed in Excel.
+Export the BIOM ASV count file as a tab-delimited text file that can be viewed in Excel.

 **Command 10.16**